Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Related Work

-Grouped data are related to sequential data like video. \cite{Yang:2016wg} and \cite{Denton:2017uf} have investigated disentangling for video data.
-They crucially assumed that the content variable remains similar in consecutive frames, as inspired by the temporal coherence principle (\cite{Foldiak:1991up}).
-Although this idea itself is somewhat similar to the group-based approach, the sequence-based methods have used additional mechanisms to exploit ordering among data items, e.g., a recurrent neural network to predict future states from past states (\cite{Yang:2016wg}) or adversarial training to take temporal structure into account (\cite{Denton:2017uf}).

-Supervised or semi-supervised approaches can also achieve effective disentangling by explicitly supplying the content information and inferring the transformation variable as the remaining factor (\cite{Kingma:2014uq,Cheung:2014ug,Siddharth:2017ud}).
+As already mentioned, a number of supervised or semi-supervised approaches have been developed for disentangling.
+The simplest approach is to explicitly supply the content information and infer the transformation variable as the remaining factor \cite{Kingma:2014uq,Cheung:2014ug,Siddharth:2017ud}.
 However, the prior studies in this approach have typically supplied class labels for supervision (since these are the only labels available in most datasets), represented them in categorical variables, and estimated a generative model conditioned on the class.
-Since such estimated model would have little useful information for unseen classes, generalization for new contents seems difficult.
+Since such estimated model would have little useful information for unseen classes, generalization for new contents is difficult.

+In other supervised approaches, more sophisticated mechanisms have been devised to exploit labels for discovering a transformation-invariant content representation in a continuous variable.
+For example, \cite{Wang:2017taa} has introduced a mapping (deep net) from labels to latent code while maintaining consistency with another mapping from input images to the same latent code; \cite{Lample:2017vt,Mathieu:2016tn} have used adversarial learning to make the content code as irrelevant as possible to transformation using labels.
+While effective disentangling can thus be achieved with the aid of labels, requirement for labels, in particular, attribute labels corresponding to transformation, seems rather restrictive.

+Concurrently with ours, one recent study has developed another group-based method called Multi-Level VAE (MLVAE) \cite{Bouchacourt:2018vt}.
+In this, they adopt a sophisticated technique called ``evidence accumulation'' for estimating the group-common factor.
+However, as we show later, this particular technique has an unfortunate property that the learned content representation often becomes dependent on the transformation, which potentially conflicts the goal of disentangling (Section~\ref{sec:coding}).
+Indeed, due to this, MLVAE often results in quantitatively poorer disentangling representations compared to our GVAE (Section~\ref{sec:results}).
+In \cite{Chen:2017tk}, a group-based GAN method has been proposed for learning separate representation of content and transformation.
+However, their goal is rather different from ours, as they focus on randomly generating new realistic images while lacking a way to infer content and transformation information from given images.

+Some studies have investigated disentangling for sequential data like video \cite{Yang:2016wg,Denton:2017uf}.
+They crucially assumed that the content variable remains similar in consecutive frames, as inspired by the temporal coherence principle \cite{Foldiak:1991up}.
+Although this idea is related to the group-based approach, the sequence-based methods have used additional mechanisms to exploit ordering among data instances, e.g., a recurrent neural network to predict future states from past states \cite{Yang:2016wg} or adversarial training to take temporal structure into account \cite{Denton:2017uf}.